janpolowinski/dswarm-temporary-docu/Code Repository Handling.md

 ## Code clean-up

 Use separate clean-up commits if you clean-up a lot of code.
 Do not mix clean-ups with feature implementation, bug fixes etc. within one commit.
-This makes it easier to understand changesets and (more or less) ignore clean-up commits when reviewing a merge request and understanding the changes in commits later on.
+This makes it easier to understand changesets and (more or less) ignore clean-up commits when reviewing a pull request and understanding the changes in commits later on.

 See also [[Code Quality]].